Psy-Fer/deeplexicon/docs/docs/index.md

 ## Getting help with DeePlexiCon

-If you have any troubles using DeePlexiCon, you can leave an issue on the github repo: [deeplexicon](https://github.com/Psy-Fer/deeplexicon).
+If you have any troubles using DeePlexiCon, you can leave an [issue](https://github.com/Psy-Fer/deeplexicon/issues) in the [github repo]((https://github.com/Psy-Fer/deeplexicon) of DeePlexiCon.